_images/heigvd-reds.png _images/SO3_with_text.png

 • as a standalone OS running directly on the hardware (EL1 on ARM64);

-• as the AVZ hypervisor (Agency VirtualiZer) running at EL2 and hosting a guest agency domain;
+• as the AVZ hypervisor (Agency VirtualiZer) running at EL2, hosting a single guest at EL1;

-• as an SO3 capsule (S3C) — a lightweight guest running on top of AVZ beside a Linux agency, as part of the SOO framework.
+• as an SO3 capsule (S3C) — a lightweight guest on top of AVZ, as part of the SOO framework.

 _images/so3_modes.png